redwindmill/food/bread_sweet_rolls.md

 Roll Rise:
 - Flatten into disks, make into balls by folding edges (3-4 rotations)
-- Cover with damp towel at least 60min to rise in pan
+- Cover with damp towel for at least 60min to rise in pan

-Finishing Touch:
-- Sprinkle with dry flour if desired
-- Make 1 cut in top of each roll
-- Push 1/8 tbsp chilled butter in each cut

 Bake:
 - Preheat oven to 425F